alienbrett/macro-data-scrape/README.md

 ## Supports
 * SOFR historical rates, from NYC Fed site
-* CME 1M and 3M SOFR futures quotes
+* CME 1M and 3M SOFR futures quotes (with support for other quotes coming soon)
+* ISIN lookups, from ANNA search service
+* Nasdaq listing information, from public Nasdaq FTP site
+* Interactive Brokers stock borrow and locate availability information, from IB public FTP site

 Its pretty easy to add other CME sources if you need.
 If you find the product code and the landing page, you can build a class in like 2 lines that scrapes a different futures product from the site.